March 23, 2020

 It is also a methodology that benefits from some inherent characteristics of transportation facilities:

-• The large majority (usually 80-95 percent) of the intersections, segments, and facilities in a transportation study area will be operating either well under established minimum thresholds (so that no mitigation is necessary) or well beyond these thresholds (so that need for mitigation is obvious).
-Only a very small percentage of the evaluated system components will be found to operating so close to a triggering threshold that a more accurate estimate is required.
+- The majority (usually 80-95 percent) of the intersections, segments, and facilities in a transportation study area will likely be found to be operating either well under established minimum thresholds (so that no mitigation is necessary) or well beyond these thresholds (so that need for mitigation is obvious).
+Only a small percentage of the evaluated system components will be found to be operating so close to a triggering threshold that a more accurate estimate is required.

 The point is: the current inability to collect field data representative of normal conditions should not prevent the continued progression of projects.

-We are confident that the resources and tools are available to us as transportation professionals can keep most if not all projects and initiatives moving productively forward, even in the midst of the current COVID‒19 pandemic and its consequential effects.
-The current inability to collect field data representative of normal conditions is not a fatal flaw or a barrier that should prevent the continued progression of projects initiated by both the public and private sectors.
+We are confident that the resources and tools are available to us as transportation professionals to keep most if not all projects and initiatives moving productively forward, even in the midst of the current COVID-19 pandemic and its consequential effects.
+The current inability to collect field data representative of normal conditions should not prevent the continued progression of projects initiated by both the public and private sectors.
 In fact, agencies such as the Clark County Department of Public Works have already released guidance modifying requirements for traffic count data, collection and processing until further notice to meet the needs of these unprecedented times.

 White Paper: 4 Steps for Estimating Traffic Volumes Under Traffic-Less Conditions

 Our methodology for developing reasonable estimates of existing and future travel demands can be found in a free white paper that was released on April 2, 2020.
-Learn more and download the white paper here.
+The white paper can be downloaded below.

-For more information, reach out to Brian Dunn, Chris Brehmer, or Marc Butorac.
+For more information, reach out to Chris Brehmer or Marc Butorac.
 We’d be happy to discuss further.